 Art Attacks: The Conflict between Community and Individual Rights

-This is an excerpt from Weaving Water, written by Namita Devidayal and published by Context, Westland.
+This is an excerpt from The Sixth String of Vilayat Khan, written by Namita Devidayal and published by Context, Westland.
 Republished here with permission from the publisher.

 Donate to the Indian Writers' Forum, a public trust that belongs to all of us.